 As an artist, it’s easy to get swept up in the mushy feeling you get when someone showers you with compliments, let alone offers you a large sum of cash.
-We understand how good it feels to be truly believed in.
-We’ve seen first hand how hard it is to juggle financial instability and follow your dreams simultaneously.
+We’ve also seen firsthand how hard it is to juggle financial instability and follow your dreams simultaneously.
 We get it.
 But at the end of the day, we want artists to know upfront what it means to accept advances.
-Because if something seems too good to be true, it probably is.
+Advances have become an increasingly common part of the music business.
+At Symphonic, we offer advances as one of many tools to support artists, but like any financial arrangement, they aren’t one-size-fits-all.

 Here’s the rundown…